lmurphy1/FE595-Final/README.md

 # FE595-Final

-FE 595 Midterm Project – Group 1
+FE 595 Project – Group 1

 The group wanted to create a website that analyzes the relationship between the sentiment of news headlines and stock returns.